Short, sharp shock: Literature

 In literature, the phrase is used in the title of a 1990 fantasy novel, A Short, Sharp Shock by Kim Stanley Robinson.
 In the 1996 fantasy novel by Terry Pratchett, Feet of Clay, police commander Sam Vimes is "all for giving criminals a short, sharp shock", meaning electrocution.

 UK politics

 Since Gilbert and Sullivan used the phrase in The Mikado, "short, sharp shock" has been used in political discourse in the UK.
 The phrase met renewed popularity with respect to government policy on young offenders pursued by the Conservative government of 1979–1990 under Margaret Thatcher, having appeared in the 1979 Conservative Policy manifesto, which promised that the party would "experiment with a tougher regime as a short, sharp shock for young criminals".
 These policies led to the enactment of the Criminal Justice Acts of 1982 and 1988 which, among other reforms, replaced borstals with youth detention centres.

-The "short, sharp shock" programme was ultimately shown to have no effect on reoffending rates, with more than half of offenders being convicted again within a year, and young offenders being released back into the community "stronger, fitter, wiser and meaner".
+The "short, sharp shock" programme had no effect on reoffending, with more than half of offenders being convicted again within a year and young offenders being released back into the community "stronger, fitter, wiser and meaner".
 The policy was abandoned.